david-zucker/illdthCIF1/README.md

-Cumulative Incidence Function Estimation in the Illness-Death Model Using All Disease Cases
+Efficient Cumulative Incidence Estimation in Biobank Studies Using All Prevalent and Incident Events